 Paint Storage Options for Acrylic Paints

-The possibilities for storage are wide-ranging; you can get anything from a clear acrylic tiered rack similar to what is seen in nail salons, like the Gospire 66 Bottle 6-Tier Rack for about $23.99 to this 5-tier acrylic organizing rack for $34.95.
+The possibilities for storage are wide-ranging; you can get anything from a clear acrylic tiered rack similar to what is seen in nail salons, like the Gospire 66 Bottle 6-Tier Rack for about $17.99 to this 5-tier acrylic organizing rack for Price not available.

 As we already touched on, your best storage option is going to depend on what works best for your work style and your workspace.
 In addition to the two options we discussed in the introduction, let’s look at a few other ways you can store your paints.